 Computer software and 3D modeling tools are used to bring a 3D animated object to life and design 3D models in a digital environment.
 While designing the 3D model of any object, the 3D animator aims to move the objects in such a way that it gives a more realistic look to the scene.

-In short, 3D animation is the process of modeling 3D objects and placing them in a digital 3D medium, and functioning them to create an illusion of motion like a real world.
+In short, 3D animation is the process of modeling 3D objects and placing them in a digital 3D medium, and functioning them to create an illusion of motion like the real world.

 A short-animated video by Two Ghosts Animator named Coin Operated is a flawless example of a creative and focused 3D animation.
 Let’s take a look.